+Figure 7: PIN Module

+11.3 PINbox Class

+11.3.1 Overview

-Figure 7: PIN Module 12.3 PINbox Class The PINbox is the basic visual unit in PIN.
+The PINbox is the basic visual unit in PIN.
 It represents one or more instances of patterns in a system.
-This section will concern itself with a PINbox which represents a single SPMS::PatternInstance.
-The PINbox class is derived from Graphical Element of the Diagram Definition 1.10 specification.
+This subclause will concern itself with a PINbox which represents a single SPMS::PatternInstance.

+The PINbox class is derived from GraphicalElement of the Diagram Definition 1.1 specification.
 It contains a container named instances, which holds one or more SPMS::PatternInstance instances.
-PINbox also contains two or more instances of the BindingGlyph class, which will be described below.
+PINbox also contains two or more instances of the BindingGlyph class defined in 12.5.
 Finally, a PINbox contains a style attribute, which indicates which of three states the graphical notation should be drawn in, Collapsed, Standard, or Expanded.
 These correspond to increasing levels of detail being exposed to the user.
 Each has utility in different scenarios.
 Additionally, a Stacked PINbox form of each of these three states can be used in situations where there is a multiplicity of pattern instances of the same SPMS::PatternDefinition.
+This situation is described in 11.6.2.

+Generalizations

+DD::GraphicalElement

+Attributes

-This situation is described in Section 12.6.1.
-Generalizations DD::GraphicalElement style: ExpansionStyle A tri-state value: Collapsed, Standard, Expanded which controls the amount of detail portrayed. instances: SPMS::Observations::PatternInstance [\] bindings : BindingGlyph [\] connectors : Equality [\] contents : DD::GraphicalElement [\] The three style forms are described next.
+style: ExpansionStyle A tri-state value: Collapsed, Standard, Expanded which controls the amount of detail portrayed.

+Associations

+instances: SPMS::Observations::PatternInstance []

+bindings : BindingGlyph [] connectors : Equality []

 A collection of PatternInstances that this PINbox represents.
 All PatternInstances will be instances of the same PatternDefinition.
 The set of graphical binding elements associated with this PINbox.
 The set of inter-PINbox connectors associated with this PINbox.

 The graphical contents of this PINbox for Expanded mode.

+contents : DD::GraphicalElement []

+The three style forms are described next.

+11.3.2 Collapsed

-Commented [JMS6]: SPMS13-17 Commented [JMS7]: SPMS13-18 12.3.1 Collapsed A Collapsed PINbox, as shown in Figure 8, is a simple box containing the name of the pattern being represented by this instance.
+A Collapsed PINbox, as shown in Figure 8, is a simple box containing the name of the pattern being represented by this instance.
 The border of the PINbox is drawn as a thick, shaded border with a rounded edge.
 This both distinguishes it from other common graphical elements, and provides the basis for further levels of detail, as shown in the following section.
-The name displayed comes from the SPMS::PatternDefinition associated from the SPMS::PatternInstance associated via instances This form is intended to be used as a quick mnemonic in informal use cases, or as a placeholder in a tool wishing to show the existence of a pattern instance, with minimal detail.
+The name displayed comes from the SPMS::PatternDefinition associated from the SPMS::PatternInstance associated via instances.

+This form is intended to be used as a quick mnemonic in informal use cases, or as a placeholder in a tool wishing to show the existence of a pattern instance, with minimal detail.

-Figure 8: Collapsed PINbox 12.3.2 Standard The Standard PINbox form, as shown in Figure 9, shows the additional utility of the thick border - it is where the names of the Roles associated with the PatternDefinition are listed, while maintaining visual consistency with the Collapsed form.
+Figure 8: Collapsed PINbox 11.3.3 Standard The Standard PINbox form, as shown in Figure 9, shows the additional utility of the thick border - it is where the names of the Roles associated with the PatternDefinition are listed, while maintaining visual consistency with the Collapsed form.
 The Role names can appear in any order around the PINbox, the selection of which Role appears in which position is left to individual tools implementing PIN to decide.
 It is noted that re-ordering the Role names can result in vastly different optimal layouts of PIN annotated diagrams.
 This is the most common usage of the PINbox, as it displays all of the necessary components of the pattern, and is suitable for addition to a UML diagram, or used in conjunction with other PINboxes for a more pure pattern-oriented illustration.